girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/Loops/Do_While_Loop/README.md

 # Do While Loop

-do while loop is similar to while loop with only difference that it checks for condition after executing the statements, and therefore is an example of Exit Control Loop.
+do while loop is similar to while loop with only difference that it checks for the condition after executing the statements, and therefore it is an example of Exit Control Loop.

 **Syntax:**